-From the 1st of May 2003, the Government of Japan started a Volunteer Visa Scheme, which allows British Nationals to undertake voluntary work for charitable organisations in Japan for a period of up to one year.
+From May 1, 2003, the Government of Japan started a Volunteer Visa Scheme, which allows British nationals to undertake voluntary work for charitable organisations in Japan for a period of up to one year.

 Volunteer Visas, valid for a period of one year from the date of issue, will be issued to persons who satisfy all of the following requirements:

 - Be British Citizens who are resident in the United Kingdom

 - Intend to work for one year as a volunteer (the scope of permissible activities does not include administration, food preparation, laundry and other manual work.
 Also, a person qualified as a doctor or nurse in the UK may not practice or use their medical knowledge in any way without the necessary Japanese qualification).

 - Only work for an organisation that meets the required criteria (to include national or public organisations, NGOs, the Red Cross, social welfare organisations, non-profit organisations and public service providers.)